 All Fortis watches are authentically Swiss-made.
 They are made and shipped from the FORTIS Watches AG headquarters located in Grenchen, Switzerland.

-About 16 miles of north of Bern, the country’s de facto capital, Fortis is one of the several watch manufacturers in the city that keep the long-standing watch industry alive and thriving.
+About 16 miles north of Bern, the country’s de facto capital, Fortis is one of the several watch manufacturers in the city that keep the long-standing watch industry alive and thriving.

 Fortis Watch Warranty